bentglasstube/ld36/README.md

-# SDL Base
+# Ludum Dare 36 - Catapults

-My base code for Ludum Dare games made with SDL.
+An artillery game with catapults.